StuartCox3107/iGrow/README.md

 then as the plant grows during the season, they will record notes on the growing.
 Finally they will record notes on the harvesting.
 The idea is that they will be able to have a record that allows them to learn from their and others' past mistakes and problems, and become better gardeners.
-As results are very dependent on local growing conditions the scope of the site is limited to the UK/
+As results are very dependent on local growing conditions the scope of the site is limited to the UK.

 [Link to live site](https://i-grow.herokuapp.com/) opens in same tab, click back if needed
 ---